 "The markets are finding consolation in Yellen's expected nomination because that at least puts the monetary policy on a more certain, or at least, a more familiar path," said Anastasia Amoroso, global market strategist at J.P.
 Morgan Funds in New York.

 European shares hit a one-month low.
-The MSCI's world index was flat, recovering from a Sept.
-9 low.
+The MSCI's world index was down 0.2 percent, its lowest level since Sept.
+9.

 DOLLAR UP, COMMODITIES DOWN

 The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen's impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget.

 Congress must come up with a deal by Oct.
 17, when Treasury Secretary Jack Lew has said the government will run out of money to pay its bills.